schwarzkopfb/sse-broadcast/API.md

 An optional function to be called when the message is flushed.

+### broadcaster.end()

+End all the ongoing response streams of the broadcaster instance.
+After it's called, new subscriptions will be rejected and the `publish()` method will no longer have effect.

 ### broadcaster.subscriberCount(channel)

 Returns the number of subscribers listening to the given channel.